farling42/fvtt-import-realmworks/README.md

 or if you're feeling really generous you could set up a regular contribution at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.5.2 Ensure that ALL portfolios + statblocks in a topic are converted into Actors (instead of just the first one).
+Prevent error when filename is missing for a portfolio or statblock.
+Improve error logging to the console, particularly during actor creation.
+Do NOT create actors in a topic when the actors are actually stored in a child topic (they are created for the child topic only).
+The name of Actors created from Statblocks will now use the name from the snippet, and appended with the annotation if present (preceded by ":").
+Fix an issue with processing a .por directly would fail if a character in the file had minions.

 0.5.1 Fix a bug where snippets in a topic section with sub-sections, the snippets would appear after the subsections, and look like they were part of the last subsection.

 0.5.0 Add decoding of Savage Worlds (not Adventure Edition) from HL portfolio files for use in the SWADE game system.